buntine/p-prime-prime/CONTENT.md

 But it wasn't always this way...

-Many of the earliest programming languages, including heavy-hitters like BASIC, FORTRAN, COBOL<sup>1</sup> and several assembly languages, were [unstructured](https://en.wikipedia.org/wiki/Non-structured_programming): Statements were sequentially ordered, generally one per-line.
+Many of the earliest programming languages, including heavy-hitters like BASIC, FORTRAN and COBOL<sup>1</sup>, were [unstructured](https://en.wikipedia.org/wiki/Non-structured_programming): Statements were sequentially ordered, generally one per-line.
 And those lines were given labels or numbered in such a way that a program could perform an *unconditional jump* from one part of the program to the other.

 And when I say "jump", I really mean jump!
 Execution was not returned back to the calling context as is the case with a function call (unless, of course, it was physically asked to with another jump).
 One could, at least theoretically, jump straight into the middle of a `SUBROUTINE` or an `IF`<sup>2</sup>.
 Following the execution of a program meant tracing all of the jumps.
 Such a messy form of execution eventually gave rise to a phrase we still hear a lot of today (but never about our own code, of course): "Spaghetti code"<sup>3</sup>!

 In case you haven't worked it out already; yes, I am talking about the notorious `GO TO`.

 The early '60s were dominated by the debate over structured vs. non-structured programming.
-This was further ignited when a landmark paper titled "Flow diagrams, Turing Machines and Languages with only Two Formation Rules" was published by Corrado Böhm and Giuseppe Jacopini in 1966.
+This was further ignited when, in 1966, a landmark paper titled "Flow diagrams, Turing Machines and Languages with only Two Formation Rules" was published by Corrado Böhm and Giuseppe Jacopini.
 This paper<sup>4</sup> provided the [theoretical foundation for structured programming](https://en.wikipedia.org/wiki/Structured_program_theorem) (and therefore the abolishment of `GO TO`) by proving that one can compute any computable function with only three simple control structures:

 1. Execute one subprogram, and then another subprogram (sequence)
 2. Execute one of two subprograms according to the value of a boolean expression (selection/branching)